ansilove/ansilove/README.md

 # License

-AnsiLove/C is released under the BSD 2-Clause License.
+AnsiLove/C is released under the BSD 2-Clause license.
 See the `LICENSE` file for details.

 # Authors